qcdgone/cmpWordpress/README.md

 * The banner and modal are injected automatically (`wp_head`, `wp_footer`).
 * The shortcode `[cmp410gone_manage_cookies label="Manage my cookies"]` displays a management link.
 * Third-party scripts should be controlled via GTM to respect consent choices.

+== Screenshots ==
+1. Plugin backend display a preview for the banner and the customize popin
+2. You can custmize the color for the button and the text used in the plugin, you can find more documentation here: https://www.410-gone.fr/blog/plugin-cmp-wordpress-gratuit-consent-mode-v2-gtm.html
+3. Everything can be translated.
+4. Complete translation setup using [polylang](https://fr.wordpress.org/plugins/polylang/) (for example, wpml is also available)

+== Changelog ==
+= 1.4.2 =
+* Initial release.

 == External services ==
 This plugin can load Google Tag Manager when you provide a GTM Container ID in the settings.